sk0493/create_ec2_python/README.md

 # Introduction

 Python script that uses the boto3 library to launch a EC2 instance.

-A separate json config file contains the parameters of the ec2 instances to be created.
+- A separate json config file contains the parameters of the ec2 instances to be created.
+- Script is modularised into multiple functions for the different parts of the ec2 creation process.

 boto3 documentation:
 https://boto3.amazonaws.com/v1/documentation/api/latest/index.html